 A few decades later, during the brutal Khmer Rouge era (1975-1979), the industry suffered a great blow.
 Many silk artisans were killed.
 And those who survived were forced to produce rice on collective farms instead.

 In recent years, the industry has witnessed a revival.
 Historically, it’s been customary for women in rural areas to dabble in silk production and weaving, when they’re not working in the rice fields.
-Today, several NGOs are working to revitalize the industry, while helping to create jobs for Cambodians.
+Today, several NGOs are working to revitalize the industry, in turn, helping to create jobs for local artisans.

 Once a cocoon has been woven, the cocoons are boiled.
 The larva remains inside during this process.
 When I learned this, I started to feel some guilt as I calculated the number of silk worms sacrificed to make the scarf I had recently acquired.
 I was somewhat reassured when I learned that locals eat the boiled silkworms, so fortunately, neither cocoon nor insect is wasted.

 After the cocoons are boiled, the silk is carefully extracted from the cocoon.
 It’s then washed, twirled on to bobbins and boil-dyed either via a natural or artificial coloring technique.
 Natural dyes consist of coconut husks, various types of bark, insect nests, indigo (a tropical plant of the pea family) and other fruits.

-There are various types of Cambodian weaving techniques.
+There are numerous types of Cambodian weaving techniques.
 The first technique, known as ikat, is extremely complex.
 Before weaving begins, the weavers tie portions of the thread, and then dye it, creating an elaborate, multi-colored pattern.
 There are other techniques, which yield fabric that bears different colors on each side.

 In order to weave the thread into fabric or a scarf, the weavers use a complicated wooden loom that they power with a foot pedal, while quickly manipulating the loom’s wooden slats with their hands.
 A scarf can take several days to finish.